Showing posts with label truth. Show all posts

 And Much More

-"I'd like to remind you to check out my blog for more reading material."
+“I would like to remind you to visit my blog for more reading material.”

 “They Traded the Truth of God For Lies”